Richard Henry Hart: Community

 About 1880 Hart established the Ellerslie Ladies' School.
 He ran the school with the assistance of his parents, his wife and employees.
 There is an intriguing public apology from Mr Charles Dumorguo for apparently impugning the Character of Hart and his school.
 The apology is published twice on successive days in the Melbourne Argus newspaper.
 He was an active member of the local Masonic Lodge in Stawell and a founding member of the local ANA Branch.

 In the 1883 he stood for Parliament as a radical, and came near to defeating the sitting member.

 In 1882–83 he set up a music school in Ballarat.
 He organised a musical Cantata "The Flower Queen" with funds to go to the ANA Ballarat branch building fund.
 Forty ex-pupils form his Stawell school volunteered to assist with the performance.
-The were over 1,000 people in the audience at Ballarat's Alfred Hall.
+There were over 1,000 people in the audience at Ballarat's Alfred Hall.

 The Creswick grand concert on 31 October 1883 was attended through the ANA with his assistance.
 The next day, 1 November 1883, the Stawell conference he organised for the Cricket Club occurred.
 He went home suffering from peritonitis.